MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/sign-in-to-office-365-azure-intune.md

 - Office apps, such as Outlook, Word, Excel, and PowerPoint
 - Office apps on mobile devices, such as Office Mobile, Teams, and Microsoft OneDrive for Business (formerly Microsoft SkyDrive Pro)
 - Azure Active Directory Sync
-- Azure Active Directory Module for Windows PowerShell
+- Azure Active Directory module for Windows PowerShell
 - Dynamics CRM

 ## Cause